Indigenous Collections Care Guide

 The discomfort on all sides can be an opportunity for education, growth, and restorative justice.
 Recognition and healing can begin through nurturing relationships on any level.
 Respectful and meaningful collections stewardship, as suggested in this Guide, can be one pathway to healing.

-2. Shift the power dynamic so that tribes as sovereign nations have power and intellectual authority over their cultural items.
+2. Shift the power dynamic so that Tribes as sovereign nations have agency and intellectual authority over their cultural items.

 Actively seek, respect, and incorporate appropriate protocols and language from Tribes in collections care and access.
-Establish a baseline of care while one seeks to establish these relationships and individual care needs, which will often differ among communities.
+Establish a baseline of care while developing these relationships and individual care needs, which will often differ among communities.

-3. Prioritize Indigenous knowledge and ways of knowing and redefining the concept of “expert.”
+3. Prioritize Indigenous knowledge and ways of knowing and redefine the concept of “expert.”
 Acknowledge, invite, and welcome differences in perspective, values, and framework.

 This includes stories, oral histories, and oral traditions.
-Understand and respect that knowledge and access are privileges, not rights.
+Understand and respect that knowledge and access are privileges, not rights, especially where culturally sensitive materials are concerned.

-4. Engage in meaningful consultation and collaboration with communities in all aspects of collections stewardship.
+4. Engage in meaningful consultation and collaboration with communities in all aspects and phases of collections stewardship.

 Consultation is the first step to implementing any form of culturally appropriate care.
 Be transparent, open, educatable, and adaptable.
 Collections reviews offer opportunities for transparency and to discuss many of the topics throughout this Guide.